mbutler808/Project-1-solution/Code/README.md

 ## Code Design:

-You can either have fewer large scripts, or multiple scripts that do only specific actions.
-Those can be R scripts or qmd files.
-In either case, document the scripts and what goes on in them so well that someone else (including future you) can easily figure out what is happening.
+The data cleaning in the `Processing_code` folder is done three ways: one R script, v1 qmd and v2 qmd files.
+The v1 qmd duplicates the R script but is formatted as a report.
+The v2 qmd sources code chunks from the .R script and includes only the text and formats the output, promoting less code maintenance.

-The scripts should load the appropriate data (e.g. raw or processed), perform actions, and save results (e.g. processed data, figures, computed values) in the appropriate folders.
+All of the methods load the appropriate data (e.g. raw or processed), perform actions, and save results (e.g. processed data, figures, computed values) in the appropriate folders.

-Be sure to use **relative paths** so that each script works from the working directory set to the folder that the script is in.
+**Relative paths** are used so that each script works from the working directory set to the folder that the script is in.

 ## Code Documentation: